prrao87/prrao87.github.io/content/posts/neo4j-python-1.md

 ## Using Pydantic and async Python to build a graph Neo4j

 Neo4j has been among the world's [most popular graph databases](https://www.endava.com/en/blog/Engineering/2021/Following-the-patterns-the-rise-of-neo4j-and-graph-databases) for a while now, and I really enjoy working with it, and graphs in general.
-A quick Google search reveals *lot* of blog posts and tutorials that show how to bulk-load data into Neo4j via Cypher, Neo4j's query language, or [APOC](https://neo4j.com/labs/apoc/) (Awesome Procedures on Cypher).
+A quick Google search reveals *a lot* of blog posts and tutorials that show how to bulk-load data into Neo4j via Cypher, Neo4j's query language, or [APOC](https://neo4j.com/labs/apoc/) (Awesome Procedures on Cypher).
 If you're a Python engineer like me (because, ugh, Java 😖), and are looking to use Python all the way to ingest large amounts of data into Neo4j in the most efficient way possible, read on!

 But first, let's take a step back, and ask ourselves, when APOC and Cypher can do the job, why involve Python at all?

-* You may already have other data-handling workflows in Python, so switching to another language like Java or bash scripts for Neo4j can be a chore.
+* You may already have other data-handling and analysis code written in Python, so switching to another language like Java or bash scripts for Neo4j can be a chore.
 * Using a data validation framework like [Pydantic](https://docs.pydantic.dev/latest/) allows you to increase the robustness of the ETL process, while staying within the world of Python and not have to glue together tools written in multiple languages.
-* Most database Python clients these days implement asynchronous clients to communicate with databases in a non-blocking manner, and [Neo4j is no exception](https://neo4j.com/docs/python-manual/current/concurrency/).
+* Async code that performs I/O can be _fast_.
+Most database Python clients these days implement asynchronous clients to communicate with databases in a non-blocking manner, and [Neo4j is no exception](https://neo4j.com/docs/python-manual/current/concurrency/).
-* Python's `asyncio` API has evolved a lot since its early days, and it's actually now quite easy to use.
+* Python's `asyncio` API has evolved a lot since its early days, and it's actually now quite easy to use, with minimal changes in code from the sync version.

 Combining data validation via Pydantic with async data ingestion can make for fast, efficient and readable Python code that can be maintained by future engineers without having to deal with a mess of glue code.
 With that in mind, let's get started with an example!

 ## The data

 We'll be working with [this wine reviews dataset from Kaggle](https://www.kaggle.com/datasets/zynicide/wine-reviews).
 It consists of 130k wine reviews from the Wine Enthusiast magazine, including the variety, location, winery, price, description, and some other metadata for each wine.
 Refer to the Kaggle source for more detailed information on the data and how it was scraped.
-The original data was made available as a single JSON file.
-For the purposes of this blog post, the data was converted to newline-delimited JSON (`.jsonl`) format where each line of the file contains a valid JSON object.
+The original data was downloaded as a single JSON file.
+For the purposes of this blog post, the data was then converted to newline-delimited JSON (`.jsonl`) format where each line of the file contains a valid JSON object.

 An example JSON line is shown below.